The Essential Style Audit for Men: Time to Stop Wasting Your Closet

 • A weekend casual look that still feels put-together

-• A layered option you can dress up or down
+• A layered option that dresses up or down

 5. Upgrade Smart — Not Impulsively